bitshares/bitshares-gitian/README.md

 * future signatures for these supported versions can be added on that branch only
 * immediately after the breaking commit, remove all signatures for no-longer supported versions from master

+Note: it is a bit tricky to reproduce the `3.3.1` and `3.3.2` binaries due to changes on minor version of operating systems.
+Please check [issue #34](https://github.com/bitshares/bitshares-gitian/issues/34) for more info.

 ### Existing branches

 * [3.3.1](https://github.com/bitshares/bitshares-gitian/tree/3.3.1)